Free and Easy Watercolor Paintings to Copy for Beginners

 The secret to a great geometric watercolor pattern is to enjoy the unpredictable nature of the medium.
 Let the paint move and blend naturally, but also keep control and intention in your brushwork.
 With practice, you’ll make amazing, unique geometric watercolor pieces.

-Simple Watercolor Circles
+Watercolor Circles

 Painting circles with a brush might seem easy, but it’s great for improving your brush skills.
 I’ll show you how to make a beautiful watercolor painting with circles.
 We’ll use colors that go well together and techniques like glazing to add depth.